jonagard/dot_matrix_clock/README.md

 hour until a change occurs.
 Again, big dreams of efficiency that are probably wasted.

 It does not support 24-hour time.
+It does not support date even though the RTC can handle that.
+I don't want to add more buttons for either of these functions.
+Plus no traditional bedside alarm clock I used growing up (the classic red-glow, 7-segment, fake-wood clocks) had these functions, so I'm not motivated.

 ### Goals